oktadeveloper/okta-blog-hugo/README.md

 Notify the team in Slack that you're ready for your PR to be reviewed.

-**NOTE:** Until Hugo is live PRs should not be merged.
+**NOTE:** Until Hugo is live, PRs should not be merged.
 Instead, the Markdown and images should be copied to [@okta/okta.github.io](https://github.com/okta/okta.github.io).
 This will be handled by someone that works for Okta.

 [doc]: https://developer.okta.com
 [devforum]: https://devforum.okta.com